MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-sp-tutorial-5.md

 ---
-title: Work with Azure service principals with a certificate – Azure CLI | Microsoft Docs
+title: Work with Azure service principals using a certificate – Azure CLI | Microsoft Docs
 description:  Use service principals with an existing certificate to gain control over which Azure resources can be accessed.
 manager: jasongroce
 author: daphnemamsft